Gorillaz Are Back With Their New Single “Saturnz Barz” And A VR Music Video To Boot | Fast Company

 A trippy space odyssey awaits you, replete with singing pizza, relentless monsters, and a very naked Murdoc Niccals.

 It’s been six years since Gorillaz dropped their last album, and now they’re marking their triumphant return with Humanz and its lead single “Saturnz Barz.”
-But Gorillza being Gorillaz, the music video for “Saturnz Barz,” directed by Tank Girl co-creator Jamie Hewlett, is a six-minute VR short film that takes everyone’s favorite virtual band on a barrel roll through space.
+But Gorillaz being Gorillaz, the music video for “Saturnz Barz,” directed by Tank Girl co-creator Jamie Hewlett, is a six-minute VR short film that takes everyone’s favorite virtual band on a barrel roll through space.
 And if you listen closely during the video, you’ll hear snippets of the tracks “Ascension,” “Andromeda,” and “We Got The Power” from Humanz.

 For the full 360-degree experience, “Saturn Barz” is available to view through YouTube’s VR app Daydream or Google Cardboard.